kvpendergast/GimmeeApi/README.md

-# ruby-getting-started
+# ventry-api

-A barebones Rails app, which can easily be deployed to Heroku.
+An app housing Ventry's Api.
+Deployed on Heroku.

-This application support the [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby) article - check it out.
+This application support the ventry-api on Heroku.

+Ruby version ruby 2.2.0p0 (2014-12-25 revision 49005)

 ## Running Locally